zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-onboarding.md

-<a name="portal-extensions-for-developers"></a>
+<a name="portal-extensions"></a>
-# Portal Extensions for Developers
+# Portal Extensions

-<a name="portal-extensions-for-developers-introduction"></a>
+<a name="portal-extensions-introduction"></a>
 ## Introduction

 Welcome to Azure!
 We're excited to have you to join the family and become a partner.
 The Azure Portal team supports the Azure Portal, its SDK, and the Framework that service teams use to integrate their management UI into the Azure Portal.

-The Microsoft Azure portal, located at [https://portal.azure.com](https://portal.azure.com), is a central place where Azure customers can provision and manage Azure resources.
-The Azure portal is a [single page application](portalfx-extensions-onboarding-glossary.md) that may contain more than one Web application.
-The parts of the page in the portal are dynamically loaded based on customer actions.
+The Microsoft Azure Portal, located at [https://portal.azure.com](https://portal.azure.com), is a central place where Azure customers can provision and manage Azure resources.
+The Azure Portal is a [single page application](portalfx-extensions-onboarding-glossary.md) that may contain more than one Web application.
+The parts of the page in the Portal are dynamically loaded based on customer actions.

-An extension is essentially the user experience (UX) for a service.
+A UI extension is essentially the user experience (UX) for a service.
 Extensions are developed by teams that integrate user interfaces into the Azure Portal.
-Extensions are dynamically accessed and loaded based on customer actions in the portal.
-For example, when a customer clicks on the `Virtual Machines` icon in the Azure portal, then the portal loads the Virtual Machine management extension.
-This extension provides the allows the user to provision and manage virtual machines, as in the following image.
+Extensions are dynamically accessed and loaded based on customer actions in the Portal.
+For example, when a customer clicks on the `Virtual Machines` icon in the Azure Portal, then the Portal loads the Virtual Machines extension.
+This extension provides the UI that allows the user to provision and manage virtual machines, as in the following image.

 <!--TODO:  Determine whether the following image is acceptable, because it is not fictitious. -->

 ![alt-text](../media/portalfx-extensions-onboarding/vmMachines.png "Virtual Machine Extension")

-Extension developers can quickly grow a business by networking with a large pool of Azure portal customers when they develop extensions for Azure portal.
+Extension developers can quickly grow a business by networking with a large pool of Azure Portal customers when they develop extensions for Azure Portal.

-<a name="portal-extensions-for-developers-onboarding-a-service"></a>
+<a name="portal-extensions-onboarding-a-service"></a>
 ## Onboarding a service

-Onboarding a service, or developing a portal extension, has three phases: private preview, public preview, and Global Availability (GA).
-Azure portal onboarding is creating a UI for a service in Azure portal, and is a subset of Azure onboarding.
+Onboarding a service, or developing a Portal extension, has three phases: private preview, public preview, and Global Availability (GA).
+Azure Portal onboarding is creating a UI for a service in Azure Portal, and is a subset of Azure onboarding.

 Most services that onboard to Azure can leverage the following components of the Azure ecosystem:
 1. Management APIs that are exposed via Azure Resource Manager (ARM) or Microsoft Graph
-1. Management UI in the Azure portal and/or other tools/websites, like Visual Studio
+1. Management UI in the Azure Portal and/or other tools/websites, like Visual Studio
 1. Marketing content on the Azure Web site or other websites

 The Azure onboarding process is streamlined to optimize the delivery of high-quality experiences based on hundreds of hours of usability testing that meet Microsoft Common Engineering Criteria (CEC) and compliance requirements.
 This will better optimize developer resources and reduce re-working due to anti-patterns and inconsistencies that block usability, performance, and other factors.
 Therefore, we strongly recommend starting the onboarding process previous to designing UI or management APIs.

 The Azure Fundamentals are a set of tenets to which each Azure service is expected to adhere.
-The Azure Fundamentals program is described in this document [Azure Fundamentals](https://microsoft.sharepoint.com/:w:/r/teams/WAG/EngSys/_layouts/15/Doc.aspx?sourcedoc=%7BF5B821BC-31C4-4042-ADB5-5EBF4D8B408D%7D&file=Azure%20Fundamentals%20Proposal.docx&action=edit&mobileredirect=true).
-The document also identifies the stakeholders and contacts for each of the Tenets.
+The Azure Fundamentals program is described in the document located at [https://aka.ms/azurefundamentals](https://aka.ms/azurefundamentals).
+The document also identifies the stakeholders and contacts for each of the tenets.

-The Azure Fundamentals document is located at [https://microsoft.sharepoint.com/teams/WAG/EngSys/Shared%20Documents/Argon/Azure%20Fundamentals%20Proposal/Azure%20Fundamentals%20Proposal.docx?d=wf5b821bc31c44042adb55ebf4d8b408d](https://microsoft.sharepoint.com/teams/WAG/EngSys/Shared%20Documents/Argon/Azure%20Fundamentals%20Proposal/Azure%20Fundamentals%20Proposal.docx?d=wf5b821bc31c44042adb55ebf4d8b408d).
+The Azure Fundamentals document is

 Compliance criteria and practices are defined in Quality Essentials throughout the development cycle.
 These ensure that services meet the Trusted Cloud commitments outlined in the Microsoft Azure Trust Center for our customers.
 These are required procedures for preview and Global Availability, and are to be revisited for every release cycle.

 The customer has a different set of expectations for the extension in each phase.
 To meet customer expectations, we have compiled exit criteria for each phase.
 The development of an extension  can proceed to the next step when it meets the exit criteria for the current step.
 To meet customer expectations and continue to increase customer satisfaction, several quality metrics are tracked for every extension by the Get1CS team.
-An overview of Quality Essentials is located at [https://microsoft.sharepoint.com/teams/QualityEssentials/SitePages/GettingStarted.aspx](https://microsoft.sharepoint.com/teams/QualityEssentials/SitePages/GettingStarted.aspx).
-There may be tools to install from thr QE and 1CS sites that are part of the Quality Essentials process.
+An overview of Quality Essentials is located at [https://aka.ms/qualityessentials](https://aka.ms/qualityessentials).
+There may be tools to install from the QE and 1CS sites that are part of the Quality Essentials process.
 The Azure team only tracks the exit criteria and localization requirements.

 Nearly 70% of Azure users are from outside of the United States.
 Therefore, it is important to make Azure a globalized product.
 There are a few internationalization requirements that the extension or service is required to support.
 This is the same set of languages that are supported by Azure Portal for GA.